-I enjoyed Old Friends and New Enemies, the second PI Charlie Cameron novel and give it a thrilling 5 star recommendation.
+I enjoyed Old Friends and New Enemies, the second PI Charlie Cameron novel and give it a thrilling recommendation to all.

 The book is mainly set in Glasgow, as was the first novel – Games People Play.
 This should be read after the first book but can also be read as a stand alone novel.
 The author knows his way around Glasgow and brings the city alive in his descriptive writing.